mhakimih1988/CommercialBosonicQCSurvey/README.md

 ## ⚖️ CV Comparison: Strawberry Fields vs. Bosonic Qiskit

-To explore the capabilities of different photonic quantum frameworks, we implemented a CV-QAOA-inspired algorithm using both:
+To explore the capabilities of different bosonic quantum frameworks, we implemented a CV-QAOA-inspired algorithm using both:

 - **Strawberry Fields** (Xanadu)
 - **Bosonic Qiskit** (C2QA)